-- Shoes with pointed heels can leave permanent impressions in the PVC-floor covering.
-Never wear shoes with pointed heels in the vehicle. - ▶ Rubber mats or long exposure to ketchup, carrot juice, ink, blood or lipstick can discolour the PVC-floor covering.
-If possible, remove stains from the floor immediately.
+- > Shoes with pointed heels can leave permanent impressions in the PVC-floor covering.
+Never wear shoes with pointed heels in the vehicle.

 4.7 Television

 - ▶ Before commencing the journey, remove the television from the support and store it securely. - ▶ Before commencing the journey, place and secure the flat screen and screen support in the initial position.
 If the screen holder is installed in a TV cabinet: Close TV cabinet. - ▶ Before commencing the journey, ensure that the antenna is in park position.
 Danger of accidents!
 Park position means: The antenna points towards the back, is fully lowered and is locked in this position.